davidbuhler-zz/angularjs-java-cloud-endpoints-jdo-nosql-crud/README.md

 # Knacked Up!

-Knacked Up! helps people looking to trade 8 hours of work for a a Recommendation on LinkedIn, or feedback on how to improve.
+Knacked Up! helps people looking to trade 8 hours of work for either a Recommendation on LinkedIn, or feedback on how to improve.

+## Motto
+ Get hooked up with 8 hours of work and turn a hobby into a career.
 ## Motto
  Get hooked up with 8 hours of work and turn a hobby into a career.